Breastfeeding your baby is a normal and natural thing to do.

-Although breastfeeding is acknowledged as important for mothers and babies, some people make critical remarks or confront mothers with unnecessary and illegal ‘rules’.
+Although breastfeeding is acknowledged as important for mothers and babies, some people make critical comments or confront mothers with unnecessary (and illegal) “rules”.

-Discrimination on the basis of pregnancy and breastfeeding can also include degrading or humiliating comments, as well as unreasonable workplace policies and practices that an employee who is pregnant or breastfeeding cannot fulfill.
+Discrimination on the basis of breastfeeding can also include degrading or humiliating comments, as well as unreasonable workplace policies and practices that are impossible for an employee who is breastfeeding or expressing milk to fulfill.

-You should not be pressured into resigning your job because you are breastfeeding, or giving up breastfeeding in order to return to work.
+You should not feel that you have to resign from your job because you are breastfeeding, or feel pressured into giving up breastfeeding in order to return to work.

 - breaks so that you can express milk, or feed your baby, and

 - a place where you can express or feed comfortably.

 The Sex Discrimination Act makes it unlawful to discriminate against a person on the grounds of pregnancy, breastfeeding or expressing milk.

 This means it is illegal to take adverse action against a woman who is breastfeeding, or to treat a woman less favourably than another person who is not breastfeeding, in the areas of education, employment, or when accessing goods and services.